TV-Rename/tvrename/technical.md

 * and JetBrains' [dotTrace](http://www.jetbrains.com/profiler/).
 * JetBrains' [ReSharper](http://www.jetbrains.com/resharper/) is also used for improving the code.
 * AlphaFS for advanved file operations

+and
+* https://www.vecteezy.com/vector-art/73089-retro-television for our great logo - thanks